 Smart valves act to open and close suction to each workstation but also have the added benefit of turning the dust collector on and off.
 This is quite useful with multiple people working at once or if you have your stations spread across different rooms.

 The Vaniman smart system of valves uses a pneumatic mechanism to adequately open and close suction to each area.

 The only drawback to using a smart valve is the additional air lines you’ll need to connect to the system.
 Other than that, it’s a simple flick of the switch to open suction to that station and turn the dust collector on all at once.

 Optimizing suction air flow and pipe selection

 It may seem counter-intuitive but flow is a major concern when designed a proper suction system.
 Use too small of a pipe to your workstations and your suction will be limited (think of using a stir-straw to sip on a milk-shake), go too big and the farthest stations from the dust collector won’t get and power.

 This is often an issue with many labs as you’ll find things like stations not getting enough power when other station are open etc.

 The goal should be to provide an equal amount of suction to each station while there are operating.

 Take for example, a six station setup with all the stations next to each in a line.
-If you run the same size trunk (the main supply pipe) pipe and “T” off to each station using the same sized piping down the line, the first station will a large majority of the suction while station number six all the way at the end will be left with little to no suction.
+If you run the same size trunk line (the main supply pipe) and “T” off to each station using the same sized piping, the first station will receive a large majority of the suction while station number six–all the way at the end will be left with little to no suction.